- Cancer Information

 - Individual therapies

 What is it?

 This is part of a broad field of health care that focuses on the foods you eat and how they affect your health and wellbeing.
-This approach recognises the role of food as medicine and that the nutritional needs of each person are different.
+This approach recognises that each person has different nutritional needs.

 A diet tailored to your unique needs and your body’s specific requirements may help you achieve optimal health.

-A naturopathic nutritionist develops a treatment plan that is focused on a diet of nutrient-rich food.
+A naturopathic nutritionist develops a treatment plan that is focused on a diet of whole food and nutrient-rich food.
 You will be encouraged to avoid or limit artificial flavours and chemicals.
 You may also be prescribed specific herbs or supplements.